dlaziuk/ML_Portfolio/README.md

 # ML_Portfolio
 Hello!
-My name is David Laziuk and I am currently a Machine Learning graduate student at Steven's Institute of Technology.
-These are my completed projects.
+I'm David Laziuk, a recent Machine Learning graduate from Stevens Institute of Technology.
+Welcome to my project portfolio, where I've compiled a range of initiatives showcasing my expertise in AI, data mining, and natural language processing.
+Each project here represents a blend of innovative machine learning techniques, from end-to-end system development to advanced work with synthetic data.

 <!--
 ## Live Website